FORML: A Riemannian Hessian-free Method for Meta-learning on Stiefel Manifolds: Proposed Method

 \section{Proposed Method}

-Generally, the optimization-based meta-training (learn to optimize) on Riemannian manifolds can be formulated as \cite{tabealhojeh2023rmaml}:
+Generally, the optimization-based meta-training (learn to optimize) problem on Riemannian manifolds can be formulated as \cite{tabealhojeh2023rmaml}:

-where $N$ is the number of training tasks, $\bm{\theta}$ and $\bm{\phi}$ respectively indicate the meta-parameters and parameters of the meta-learner that are located on a Riemannian manifold $\Manifold$, ~\textit{i.e} $\bm{\theta}, \bm{\phi}\in\Manifold$. $\Loss_i$ is the loss function of the $i^{th}$ task, whereas $\Dataset_i=\{\bm{\Dataset}_i^{s},\bm{\Dataset}_i^{q}\}$ demonstrates the meta-train dataset of $i^{th}$ task.
+where $N$ is the number of training tasks, $\bm{\Theta}$ and $\bm{\Phi}_{i}$ respectively indicate the meta-parameters and parameters of the base-learners that are located on a Riemannian manifold $\Manifold$, ~\textit{i.e} $\bm{\Theta}, \bm{\Phi}_{i}\in\Manifold$. $\Loss_i$ is the loss function of the $i^{th}$ task, whereas $\Dataset_i=\{\bm{\Dataset}_i^{s},\bm{\Dataset}_i^{q}\}$ demonstrates the meta-train dataset of $i^{th}$ task.
 The support set $\bm{\Dataset}_i^{s}$ and the query set $\bm{\Dataset}_i^{q}$ are respectively analogous to training and validation datasets in classic supervised training.
-Eqn.~\eqref{Eq:general-Riemannian-meta-train} demonstrate two levels of optimization.
-The outer loop (or the meta-optimizer) learns the optimal meta-parameter, ~\textit{i.e} $\bm{\theta}_{meta}^*$ using query datasets from a distribution of $N$ training tasks and the optimal task-specific parameters $\bm{\phi}_{i}^*$.
-However, as the $\bm{\phi}_{i}^*$ is unknown, it can be solved as another optimization problem (the inner-level optimization).
-Therefore, Eqn.~\eqref{Eq:general-Riemannian-meta-train} can be considered as a bilevel optimization; a constrained optimization in which each constraint is itself an optimization problem:
+The main difference between~\eqref{Eq:general-Riemannian-meta-train} and the Euclidean meta-learning problem is that each parameter and meta-parameter of the Riemannian meta-learning is a matrix, which is a point on the Riemannian manifold, whereas in Euclidean meta-learning, each parameter or meta-parameter is a vector in Euclidean space.
+Equation~\eqref{Eq:general-Riemannian-meta-train} demonstrates two levels of optimization.
+The outer loop (or the meta-optimizer) learns the optimal meta-parameters, ~\textit{i.e} $\bm{\Theta}_{meta}^*$, using query datasets from a distribution of $N$ training tasks and the optimal task-specific parameters $\bm{\Phi}_{i}^*$.
+However, as the $\bm{\Phi}_{i}^*$ is unknown, it can be solved as another optimization problem (the inner-level optimization).
+Therefore,~\eqref{Eq:general-Riemannian-meta-train} can be considered as a bilevel optimization; a constrained optimization in which each constraint is itself an optimization problem: